COVID-19 has made digital transformation imperative – with human creativity at the center of change.

 Fujitsu is already talking to manufacturers that want to increase their investment in automation as a direct impact of the COVID-19 pandemic, so they can optimize productivity in the face of future disruption.

-These innovators understand that now is the time to dig deep, and a smart technology roadmap will allow them to accelerate ahead of the competition in the post-coronavirus economy.
+These innovators understand that now is the time to dig deep, and a smart manufacturing technology roadmap will allow them to accelerate ahead of the competition in the post-coronavirus economy.

 Adapting to a new, distanced working environment